Phenolic compounds analysis:

 - Webinar series with Drew Horton, University of Minnesota about wine Research and Winemaking practices.
 Recordings available on YouTube here: https://www.youtube.com/playlist?list=PLfUP_JVYHQtOci2Uy7DJYx5HCtAP5COTX

-Check out the "Wine industry events" section for this series from June to December 2021.
+Check out the "Wine industry events" section for this series.

 - Participation and development of workshops and roundtables about specific grape wine varieties and winemaking practices.

-- Wine Wednesday workshops for Wine consumers with winemakers and Extension staff of Dubuque county: virtual from March 31st to May 5th 2021.
+- Wine Wednesday workshops for Wine consumers with winemakers and Extension staff.

 - Articles in the section "Let's focus on .... with Dr. Watrelot" in the newsletters of the MGWII: